-SCOM Function for LCD
+SCOM/SSEG Function for LCD

 The device has the capability of driving external LCD panels.
-The common pins for LCD driving, SCOM0~SCOM3, are pin shared with the I/O pins.
-The LCD signals (COM and SEG) are generated using the application program.
+The common and segment pins for LCD driving, SCOM0~SCOM5 and SSEG0~SSEG19 or SSEG0~SSEG23, are pin-shared with certain pins on the I/O ports.
+The LCD signals, COM and SEG, are generated using the application program.